What IS an "Evidenced-Based" Practice? (EBP)

 EBP's incorporate the most current, scientifically supported approaches to client care.

-For example, here at Diamond Pain Relief & Wellness, we USED to think that PROPER POSTURE while sitting and standing was needed to reduce or eliminate neck, back and hip pain.
+For example, here at Diamond Pain Relief & Wellness, we USED to think that PROPER, PERFECT POSTURE while sitting , standing, working, reading was needed to reduce or eliminate neck, back and hip pain.

-Now we know science supports that when we have a more up-right alignment of our heads, for example, instead of the very common 'forward head posture' where people's heads are a few inches forward of their torso, that may take the pressure off their muscles and joints which may reduce pain, headaches and migraines.
+Now we know science supports that when we have a more up-right alignment of our heads instead of being far forward, it may take the pressure off our muscles and joints which may reduce our pain, headaches and migraines.

-What we now know (based on science) is that more important than "Perfect Posture" for pain relief, is moving and changing positions often, whether your sitting, standing, working or even your sleeping position.
+What we now know (based on science) is that more important than "Perfect Posture" for pain relief, is moving and changing positions often, whether you're sitting, standing, working or even your sleeping position.

 The concept of 3 pillars of EBP began around the 1990's.